KevinCrespin/Java-Programming-II/README.md

 **********************************************************************************************************************************
 Course Description:

-Algorithm development for Object Oriented Programming; inheritance, polymorphism, recursion, GUI basics; designing, coding, and documenting programs; laboratory activities on problem analysis and software development
+Algorithm development for Object Oriented Programming; inheritance, polymorphism, recursion, GUI basics; designing, coding, and documenting programs; laboratory activities on problem analysis and software development.
 **********************************************************************************************************************************
 Content:

-Projects (P_01 - P_29)
+Projects (P_01 - P_29).
 Homework (Proj_01 - Proj_09)
 **********************************************************************************************************************************
 Program descriptions available on each corresponding java files, this is a personal collection of problem approaches for multiple projects, and homework for CS 2012 class (Spring 2018 @ Cal State LA).